Regions of Bulgaria

 SouthwesternBG41

 The NUTS codes define a hierarchical set of subdivisions of Bulgaria.
-At level 1, BG3 is called "Northern and Eastern Bulgaria" and BG4 is called "Southwest and South Central Bulgaria".
+At level 1, BG3 is called "Northern and Southeastern Bulgaria" and BG4 is called "Southwest and South Central Bulgaria".
 The level-3 subdivisions are the provinces.
 The municipalities are the level-4 NUTS areas, and at level 5 there are "settlements".
 For any subdivision that has a NUTS code, when the last digit of the code is truncated, the result is the NUTS code for the higher-level division that contains it.
 There have been two previous versions of NUTS codes for Bulgaria.
 The first set all began with BG0.
 Around 2000-2003, they were replaced by codes beginning with BG1 and BG2.
 The current set was introduced about 2007-01-01.

 In 1959, there were thirteen okruzhi (provinces; sing. okrug), divided into 105 okolii (counties; sing. okolia), which were further divided into 2,142 obshchini (municipalities; sing. obshchina).
 A reform that year eliminated the counties, cut the provinces into 28 smaller provinces, and cut the number of municipalities roughly in half.
 A reform of 1979 cut the number of municipalities from 1,374 to 291.
 There were 300 municipalities by 1986.
 In 1987, the provinces were merged to form nine oblasti (regions; sing. oblast).
 In 1992, these were subdivided into a total of 279 municipalities.
 As of 2005, the secondary administrative divisions of Bulgaria are 264 municipalities.